 RAIDEN SCIENCE FOUNDATION

-We are overcoming research barriers in order to advance treatment for UBA5, a debilitating and ultra-rare genetic disorder.
+We are overcoming traditional research barriers to advance treatment for UBA5 disorder, a debilitating and ultra-rare genetic disorder.

-In doing so, we are pushing forward medical breakthroughs like gene therapy with the goal of helping millions of kids all around the world who are suffering from rare diseases.
+In doing so, we are pushing forward medical breakthroughs, such as gene therapy, to help children all around the world who are suffering from UBA5 and, ultimately, other rare diseases.

 WHAT IS UBA5?

-Growth issues include: microcephaly (poor head growth) and failure to thrive.
+Growth Impairments: Common growth issues associated with UBA5 disorder include microcephaly (poor head growth) and failure to thrive.

 UBA5 HITS CLOSE TO HOME FOR US